The Peacock and Gamble Podcast: Ray Says a Food (or Drink)

 In early incarnations of the feature, Peacock would suggest a "forgotten food" that the listener may not have recently eaten, such as pickled eggs and beef jerky, in order to encourage them to eat it again.
 However, as the feature continued, the concept wandered a little.
 By episode 40, Peacock would embark upon a two-minute soliloquy, ranting about increasingly mundane foods and suggesting that the listener eat them in bizarre, improbable ways - imploring the listener, for instance, to travel to Egypt and eat a Cadbury Boost on a sphinx.
-For the last few episodes of the feature's run, the "foods" that Peacock suggested were no longer even edible - rather, he would ramble for two minutes, asking the listener to eat tractors or ghosts, or ambiguous concepts such as physics and religion.
+For the last few episodes of the feature's run, the "foods" that Peacock suggested were no longer even edible - rather, he would ramble for two minutes, asking the listener to eat tractors or ghosts, or abstract concepts such as physics and religion.

 Other features

 Gamble ran a short-lived feature called "Ed's Film Pitches", whereby he would pitch pre-written film ideas to Peacock.
 These would generally be nonsensical in nature, but purport to deal with significant issues.
 One such pitch was Hangnail - a CGI film about hangnails.
-This led to a similar feature, currently running, in which Gamble attempts to summarise films that he either hasn't seen, or hasn't watched in a very long time.
+This led to a similar feature in which Gamble attempts to summarise films that he either hasn't seen, or hasn't watched in a very long time.
 A recurring theme across both of these features is that he will usually cast Gabourey Sidibe in one of the roles, referring to her exclusively by the name "Precious from Precious."
 This would usually be a role that she is entirely unsuitable for.

 Another, looser feature was dedicated to taking care of "business" - "Ray's Business Section" was mainly used to take care of general administration to do with the podcast, stemming both from the Facebook page and real life.
 This was composed of smaller sections, including "Fan of the Week" in which the two presenters would suggest names, and if someone with that name contacted them on Facebook they would be selected.
 This spawned "Fish of the Week" - a similar idea, seeking real people who had names relating to fish.
 Another subsection involved Peacock recounting a list of Facebook groups he'd joined in the past week.
 Another fan-based feature was PG Tips, in which Peacock and Gamble would deal out advice to problems sent in by listeners, regardless of their lack of credentials.